all0x0/taptapzoo-tapp/README.md

 During the development of TapTapZoo Mini Game, we encountered several challenges:

-1. **Cross-Platform Compatibility**: Wallet and social login functions that worked on the web didn't perform consistently inside Telegram.
-After testing various methods, we found that email login worked universally, while wallet login only functioned in the Telegram desktop app.
-We ultimately had to use the Telegram Web App to ensure all features worked across platforms.
+1. **Cross-Platform Compatibility**: Wallet and social login functions that worked on the web didn't perform consistently inside Telegram, while wallet login only functioned in the Telegram desktop app.
+After testing various methods, we found that email login worked universally.

 2. **Token Integration**: Initially, we wanted to use a custom token for in-game asset purchases, aiming for seamless integration with 1inch.
 Despite pairing it on Uniswap, we faced persistent "no liquidity" issues on 1inch.
 We learned that 1inch requires at least $10,000 USD equivalent value for connector assets like USDC or ETH.
 Lacking this amount, we pivoted to using mock partner tokens like PancakeSwap for exclusive skin purchases.